exasol/public-knowledgebase/Database-Features/statistics-export-for-support.md

 ## Number of Days Parameter

 The scripts *3rdLevelStats_leq_DBv70_Hourly.sql* and *3rdLevelStatistics_geq_DBv71.sql* contain a parameter which defines the number of days in the past to export statistics for.
-When executing the scripts via the command line or the GUI the user will be prompted to enter this parameter.
+When executing the scripts via the command line or the GUI, the user will be prompted to enter this parameter.

-NOTE:
+## Note:

 * The size of the generated CSV's vary and could be quite large - make sure that there is enough space on the directory that you are saving them to.
 * The "days" parameter is using EXAplus syntax, which may have to be modified for other clients.